M.A.in Integrated Design Degree Requirements

 Free Electives (15 credits)

-Choose four PBDS courses or DESN courses.
+Choose five DESN courses.
 You can also choose interaction design and information architecture courses, management courses or illustration, photography, graphic design or production courses offered for graduate credit at the Maryland Institute College of Art.